jlan12/3d-detection/README.md

 3D Object Detection
 ===
 ## Description (TODO)
-#### 3D object detection is a First-year Innocation and Research Experience(FIRE), Captical One Machine Learning (COML) project, authered by Richard Gao, Jerry Lan, Vladimir Leung, Siyuan Peng.
-Our research educator is Dr. Raymond Tu.
+3D object detection is our First-year Innocation and Research Experience(FIRE) Capital One Machine Learning (COML) project, under the guidance of our research educator Dr. Raymond Tu.
+This project was created contibuted to equally by Richard Gao, Jerry Lan, Vladimir Leung, Siyuan Peng.

-#### We break the task of monocular 3d object detection into three parts: predicting angle, predicting dimention and predicting location.
-The following codes are mainly for predicting angle. ** more here **
+We attempt to break the task of monocular 3d object detection into three parts: predicting the angle, the dimention and the location.
+We were succcessfully able to predict angle and had some progress in predicting dimension.

 ---
 ## Table of Contents
 - [3D object detection](#3d-object-detection)